openssl/openssl/README.md

 ##### Default algorithms announced

-By default, this OpenSSL is built to only announce 128-bit strength QSC hybrid KEM algorithms in the initial TLS handshake (EC groups announced extension).
-This algorithm set can be changed to an arbitrary desired mix at build time by setting the variable `OQS_DEFAULT_GROUPS` to a colon-separated list of [KEM algorithms supported](#key-exchange), e.g., running
+By default, the fork is built to only announce 128-bit strength QSC hybrid KEM algorithms in the initial TLS handshake (using the EC groups announced extension).
+This algorithm set can be changed to an arbitrary collection at build time by setting the variable `OQS_DEFAULT_GROUPS` to a colon-separated list of [KEM algorithms supported](#key-exchange), e.g., by running
 ```
 ./Configure no-shared linux-x86_64 -DOQS_DEFAULT_GROUPS=\"p256_kyber768:X25519:newhope1024cca\" -lm
 ```

-This is the same syntax that can be used at runtime to select the announced algorithms (by setting the `-curves` parameter with clients supporting this option, e.g., `openssl s_client` or `openssl s_server`).
+The announced algorithms can also be modified at runtime by setting the `-curves` or `-groups` parameter with programs supporting this option (e.g., `openssl s_client` or `openssl s_server`) or by using the `SSL_CTX_set1_groups_list` API call.

 ### Running